 Note: The 50 inch and 70 inch models likely have VA panels, so we expect them to have much better contrast.

-This TV has disappointing peak brightness in SDR.
+This TV has disappointing peak brightness in SDR, and it's not as bright as the LG UQ9000.
 It's bright enough for a dim viewing environment, but it can't overcome glare in a bright room.
 There's no variation in brightness with different content though, which is nice.

 We tested SDR brightness after calibration in the 'Expert (Dark space, night)' Picture Mode with Color Temperature set to 'Warm 50', and Panel Brightness set to 'Max'.